apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 Performance of this policy will vary depending on many factors: the machine (CPU, memory) that supports the message processor, the other things running on the machine, the other traffic being handled by the message processor, and so on.

 In my tests, it takes between 4ms and 12ms to generate a HS256-signed JWT on the Trial (free) version of hosted Apigee Edge.
 Caching the MACSigner in the Java code optimizes that.
 When the key is in cache, HS256 signing takes <1ms.
-Verifying signatures with HS256 takes about 1ms.
-The verifiers are not cached, at this time.
+Verifying signatures with HS256 takes about 1ms, with caching.

+The signers and verifiers for RS256 are also cached, as of 2016 March 20.
 I haven't measured verification or creation of RS256-signed JWT.
+The cache will make a difference only at high load.